 In store there is a range of fruit and veg, cheese of course as well as bread, sauces, and meats.
 Available meats are Pork, Lamb, Goat, and Beef, all low food miles as they are all from farm raised stock.
 Meat availability does vary with the season as you would expect with small high welfare herds but prices are very reasonable and in some cases cheaper than the mass produced supermarket alternative…

-Suffolk Food Hall – Ipswich, We have included the food hall in with farm shops as it sells local produce.
-But it really is a local foods supermarket.
-If you want to go to a veritable Harrods of the local food world?
-Take a trip to the Suffolk food hall located on the bank of the Orwell.
-It is almost under the gracefull Orwell bridge with good parking facilities.
-The food hall is a place to eat, it has a home and gift shop, a garden centre and the food hall itself.
-Many well known local names are represented here, including Stokes, Adnams, Wilkins and sons plus many others.
-There is a chocolate counter (about 4 chocolates for £10) deli, fruit and veg as well as a deli.
+Suffolk Food Hall – Ipswich, We have included the food hall as it sells a wide range of local produce.
+Really the foodhall is a local foods supermarket.
+If you want to go to a veritable Harrods of the local food world take a trip to the Suffolk food hall located on the bank of the Orwell.
+Within sight of the gracefull Orwell bridge with good parking and facilities, the food hall is places to eat, a home and gift shop, garden centre, and childrens play area.
+Within the food hall itself many well known local names are represented, these include regional brands that have national exposire such as Stokes, Adnams, Wilkins and Sons, plus smaller brands and some cooked on premises products.
+There is a chocolate counter (about 4 chocolates for £10) a deli, fruit and veg and alcohol sales from local breweries and distillers.

 The downside?
 For us as a champion of buying local on a budget we feel the food hall serves a particular audience.
-We go a few times a year to buy treat foods and gifts as our budget would not stretch to regular shopping.
+We go a few times a year to buy treat foods and gifts as our budget would not stretch to regular shopping, it can be very easy to walk around the food hall and spend £100 without even thinking about it.

 If we find a problem we will say so after we have discussed it with the people concerned, as we feel if something goes wrong they should have a chance to put things right.